A geometric model for the derived category of gentle algebras: Mapping Cones in the derived category of a gentle algebra

 \section{Mapping Cones in the derived category of a gentle algebra}

-In this Section we will show that the mapping cone of a morphism in $D^b(A-\mod)$ is given by the homotopy strings of the two curves resolving the corresponding (oriented) crossing.
-The main result of this Section is the following.
+As before we identify the full subcategory consisting of the thick closure of the simple $A$-modules $\cT$ with $\Dfd A$.
+In this Section we will show that the mapping cone along a standard basis element between indecomposable objects in $\Dfd A$ is given by the homotopy strings of the two curves resolving the corresponding (oriented) crossing.
+The main result of this section is the following.